 - After 10 minutes, pat dry the salmon with a paper towel.

-- First, sprinkle and apply some of the 3 Tbsp Diamond Crystal kosher salt on the skin.
-Then, sprinkle the remaining salt on both sides of the fillets.
+- First, sprinkle some of the 3 Tbsp Diamond Crystal kosher salt on the skin.
+Then, sprinkle the remainder of the salt on both sides of the fillets.
+Tip: I use 5% salt concentration in this recipe.
+In Japan, the salt concentration ranges from 3% to 8% or more; see the blog post for more information.

 - If you have any leftover salt, use it on the skin.
-Press the salt onto the skin.
+Press the salt onto the skin with your hand.

 - Line the bottom of an airtight container with a paper towel.
 This will absorb the moisture that the salt will draw out from the fish.
-Place a few of the salted fillets in the container in a single layer and lay another sheet of paper towel on top of the fillets.
+Place a few of the salted fillets in the container in a single layer.
+Then, lay another sheet of paper towel on top of the fillets.

 - Repeat for the second and third layers of fillets, as needed.